 Immigration news, in context.

-This is the twenty-sixth edition of BORDER/LINES, a weekly newsletter by Felipe De La Hoz and Gaby Del Valle designed to get you up to speed on the big developments in immigration policy.
+This is the forty-third edition of BORDER/LINES, a weekly newsletter by Felipe De La Hoz and Gaby Del Valle designed to get you up to speed on the big developments in immigration policy.
 Reach out with feedback, suggestions, tips, and ideas at BorderLines.News@protonmail.ch.

-Recently, we rolled out a way for you to support the work we do every week to untangle these complex concepts.
 If you find what we do useful, you can help us keep it going and keep improving by becoming a backer.
 In addition to the weekly newsletter, you will receive additional sections, including Q&As with experts and more detailed policy analyses.

 This week’s edition: